AleoNet/snarkOS/network/documentation/concepts/network_server.md

 ## Peer Discovery

 When a node joins the network for the first time, it needs to populate a list of active peers in the network.
-In order to bootstrap peer discovery, snarkOS includes a set of optional specialised beacon nodes.
+In order to bootstrap peer discovery, snarkOS includes a set of optional specialised "beacon" nodes.
 Once connected, these provide an initial set of peers which includes the address of a sync provider.
 The sync provider will supply the node with an initial sync of the chainstate.
 To allow users flexibility, snarkOS provides allows users to configure the initial set of nodes in the configuration file, or as a input via a command-line flag.